claudia-marinho/claudia-marinho-portfolio/README.md

 ## 🔶 1.
 XReco — XR Asset Management & AI-Assisted Search

 A web-based platform for managing, processing and exploring 3D/XR content.
-I developed the main application of the project and integrated backend services supporting upload workflows, multimodal similarity search, AI-generated metadata, 3D reconstruction and marketplace/licensing processes.
+I was the main contributor of the core application of the project and integrated backend services supporting upload workflows, multimodal similarity search, AI-generated metadata, 3D reconstruction and marketplace/licensing processes.

 **Tech Stack:** Next.js · React · TypeScript